Floating timeline

-A floating timeline (also known as a sliding timescale) is a device used in fiction, particularly in long-running comics and animation, to explain why characters age little or not at all while the setting around them remains contemporary to the real world.
+A floating timeline (also known as a sliding timescale) is a device used in fiction, particularly in long-running comics and animation, in which characters age little or not at all while the setting around them remains contemporary to the real world.
 The term is used in the comics community to refer to series that take place in a "continuous present".
 Floating timelines are also used when creators do not need or want their characters to age, typically in children's books and animated television shows.

 Definition

 When certain stories in comics, especially origin stories, are rewritten, they often retain key events which are updated to a contemporary time.
 Floating timelines are used as a plot device to "explain or explain away inconsistencies in the way that events and characters exist within a world".

 According to Roz Kaveney, a floating timeline is used in comics because of "the commercial need to keep certain characters going forever".
 Academic Kevin Wanner has compared superheroes in comics to mythological figures, and writes that the use of a sliding timescale in comics is similar to the way ageless figures in myths are depicted interacting with the contemporary world of the storyteller.